emilycecelia/wids2018-self-discovery/README.md

 ## Before You Arrive
 Please complete the following items before you arrive.
 Otherwise, you will not be able to fully benefit from the session.
 It is best to complete these actions beforehand, as WiFi is often spotty at large events such as this one.
 1. Download Anaconda in Python 3.5 for your OS.
 2. Set up your Python environment for this workshop.
-You can either follow the GUI instructions in <THIS FILE>, or use the command line instructions in <THIS FILE>.
+You will need at least Python 3, and the following libraries: beautifulsoup4, pandas, matplotlib, geopy
 3. Download this project to get all of the files you need.
 4. This talk will be even more interesting if you come prepared with your own Google Search Activity.
-You can find instructions for how to download this material in <THIS FILE>.
+You can find instructions for how to download this material <a href="https://github.com/emilycecelia/wids2018-self-discovery/blob/master/How%20To%20Download%20your%20Google%20Activity.pdf">RIGHT HERE</a>.
 REMEMBER- this is very personal data.
 Remember to download on a private internet connection, and do not save in any unprotected locations.